altiore/form/README.md

 /**
  * "error" here is added by createField
- * "name" and "label" comse from usage area
+ * "name" and "label" comes from usage area
  */
 const FieldView = ({error, name, label}) => {
   return (